Madison, Wisconsin: Neighborhoods

 The Dudgeon-Monroe neighborhood neighbors downtown Madison.
-It is located around Monroe Street, a commercial area which has local shops, coffee houses, dining and galleries.
-It is home to a neighborhood jazz fest and Wingra Park, where people can rent paddle boats and canoes at the boathouse on Lake Wingra.
+It is located around Monroe Street, a commercial area which has local shops, coffee houses, dining and galleries and features Wingra Park, where people rent paddle boats and canoes at a boathouse on Lake Wingra.
+The Hilldale area comprises the Hill Farms-University neighborhood, Sunset Village neighborhood, and part of Shorewood Hills.
+The area contains Hilldale Shopping Center and a suburban setting.